Murder of Betsy Aardsma: Pennsylvania State University

 Upon graduation from the University of Michigan, Aardsma initially intended to join the Peace Corps and travel to Africa, although she opted to enroll at Pennsylvania State University (Penn State) when she discovered that Wright, her boyfriend, intended to study there and that he could not guarantee he would remain loyal to her if she traveled abroad for any significant length of time.

 Aardsma enrolled at Penn State in early October 1969.
-She resided on campus in Atherton Hall, and shared her residence with a student named Sharon Brandt, who would later recall that Aardsma seldom pursued extracurricular activities and spent much of her free time either studying or—at weekends—traveling to Penn State Hershey to be in the company of Wright.
+She resided on campus in Atherton Hall, and shared her residence with a student named Sharon Brandt, who would later recall that Aardsma seldom pursued extracurricular activities and spent much of her free time either studying or—on weekends—traveling to Penn State Hershey to be in the company of Wright.
 (Note: Penn State Hershey is located almost 100 miles from Pennsylvania State University.)

 By Thanksgiving, Aardsma is known to have exhibited symptoms of stress due to the fact she had fallen behind on an English assignment.
 She spent the day prior to Thanksgiving in the company of her boyfriend, his roommates and their girlfriends before returning to her dormitory the following day, with intentions to meet her professors for advice on a research paper she needed to complete for her assignment.
 Wright drove Aardsma to a nearby bus stop in Harrisburg on the afternoon of November 27.

 At the time of her death, Aardsma had been in a relationship with Wright for approximately one year, and the two had discussed plans to become engaged by Christmas.
 She had been a student at Penn State for just eight weeks when she was murdered.